Class FilenameUtils

 • the extension - txt

-Note that this class works best if directory file names end with a separator.
-If you omit the last separator, it is impossible to determine if the file name corresponds to a file or a directory.
-As a result, we have chosen to say it corresponds to a file.
+This class works best if directory names end with a separator.
+If you omit the last separator, it is impossible to determine if the last component corresponds to a file or a directory.
+This class treats final components that do not end with a separator as files, not directories.

 Windows: